 Finally, if you eat more protein than the body needs, it will learn to use the protein for energy.
 You want your body to burn carbohydrates and fat for energy, obviously, so a body that’s relying on protein for energy is like a car that’s using pieces of its engine for fuel.

 The best weight-gain strategy is to focus on calories first, protein second.
 You should make sure you’re eating at least 2 g of protein per kilogram (kg) of muscle mass.
 A kilogram is 2.2 pounds, so a 160-pound guy weighs about 73 kg and should take in a minimum of 146 g of protein a day.
 But that’s just 584 calories of protein, the amount you’d find in 15 ounces of chicken, two salmon fillets, or a 28-ounce steak.
 A protein-powder shake can amp up your totals, as well.
-If you need to eat more than 3,000 calories a day to gain weight, you’d better have some sweet potatoes with those steaks.
+If you need to eat more than 3,000 calories a day to gain weight, you’d better have some insulin-loaded sweet potatoes with those steaks—which is perfect, as that food is one of the 10 Healthy Carbs That Won’t Derail Your Six-Pack.

 Ever watched a Strongman competition on TV?
-They start with large men picking something even larger up off the ground.
-That’s a deadlift — the most basic and practical of all strength-building movements.
-Now, have you ever watched a Strongman competition with your wife or girlfriend?
-She’ll notice something you probably wouldn’t: Not a single one of those guys has a flat ass.
-So pull up a barbell: You’ll be able to perform everyday feats of strength — lifting a sleeping child or a dying TV — and you’ll look a lot better when she follows you upstairs to the bedroom.
+They start out with large men picking something even larger up off the ground.
+That’s a deadlift—the most basic and practical of all strength-building movements.
+So pull up a barbell: You’ll be able to perform everyday feats of strength—lifting a sleeping child or a dying TV.

 Setup: Load a barbell and roll it up to your shins.
 Stand with your feet shoulder-width apart.
 Position your shoulders over the bar as you grab it with an overhand grip, your hands just outside your knees.
 Keep your back in a straight line from head to pelvis.
 Finally, pull your shoulder blades together and down.